Eastern Front (World War II): January–March 1945

 Soviet advances from 1 January 1945 to 11 May 1945:

 The Soviet Union finally entered Warsaw on 17 January 1945, after the city was destroyed and abandoned by the Germans.
 Over three days, on a broad front incorporating four army fronts, the Red Army launched the Vistula–Oder Offensive across the Narew River and from Warsaw.
 The Soviets outnumbered the Germans on average by 5–6:1 in troops, 6:1 in artillery, 6:1 in tanks and 4:1 in self-propelled artillery.
 After four days the Red Army broke out and started moving thirty to forty kilometres a day, taking the Baltic states, Danzig, East Prussia, Poznań, and drawing up on a line sixty kilometres east of Berlin along the River Oder.
 During the full course of the Vistula–Oder operation (23 days), the Red Army forces sustained 194,191 total casualties (killed, wounded and missing) and lost 1,267 tanks and assault guns.

 On 25 January 1945, Hitler renamed three army groups.
 Army Group North became Army Group Courland; Army Group Centre became Army Group North and Army Group A became Army Group Centre.
 Army Group North (old Army Group Centre) was driven into an ever-smaller pocket around Königsberg in East Prussia.

-A limited counter-attack (codenamed Operation Solstice) by the newly created Army Group Vistula, under the command of Reichsführer-SS Heinrich Himmler, had failed by 24 February, and the Red Army drove on to Pomerania and cleared the right bank of the Oder River.
+A limited counterattack (codenamed Operation Solstice) by the newly created Army Group Vistula, under the command of Reichsführer-SS Heinrich Himmler, had failed by 24 February, and the Red Army drove on to Pomerania and cleared the right bank of the Oder River.
 In the south, the German attempts, in Operation Konrad, to relieve the encircled garrison at Budapest failed and the city fell on 13 February.
 On 6 March, the Germans launched what would be their final major offensive of the war, Operation Spring Awakening, which failed by 16 March.
 On 30 March the Red Army entered Austria and captured Vienna on 13 April.